What Qualifies as a Charitable Purpose

 If the terms of a charitable trust do not indicate a particular charitable purpose or beneficiary, the court may select one or more charitable purposes or beneficiaries.
 The selection must be consistent with the settlor's intention to the extent it can be ascertained.

-A.R.S. § 14-10405(B)Arizona also gives the settlor standing to enforce a charitable trust.
-This means the person who created the trust can go to court to make sure the trustee is using the funds as intended.
-That right of enforcement adds an important layer of accountability to charitable trust arrangements.
+A.R.S. § 14-10405(B)The settlor also has standing to enforce a charitable trust.
+This means the trust creator can go to court if the trustee misuses the funds.